Pantoea agglomerans: Clinical isolates

 Pantoea agglomerans is occasionally reported to be an opportunistic pathogen in immunocompromised patients, causing wound, blood, and urinary-tract infections.
 Infections are typically acquired from infected vegetation parts penetrating the skin.
 Contaminated intravenous fluids or blood products are only rarely the causal agent.
 Bloodstream infection can lead to disseminated disease and end-organ infection, mainly septic arthritis, but also endophthalmitis, periostitis, endocarditis and osteomyelitis in humans.

 Using the biochemical panels commonly employed in medical diagnostics it is difficult to differentiate Pantoea agglomerans from other species of the same genus or from members of related genera such as Phytobacter, Enterobacter, Klebsiella, and Serratia spp.
 This has led to confusion surrounding its pathogenicity as molecular studies based on DNA sequencing have disproved the identity of several clinical isolates initially reported as Pantoea agglomerans.
 For the precise identification of Pantoea agglomerans non-culture based methods such as Multilocus sequence typing (MLST) or Whole-Cell MALDI-TOF MS are recommended.

-Pathovars
+Synthetic Biological Circuits

+MIT Researchers were able to take Pantoea agglomerans and create cells that are one of two transistors (n-type and p-type) or three types of relay strains to make working biological circuits.
+The transistors can be switched on or off by OC-6, listen for OC-12, and depending on the logic, produce OHC-14.
+The OHC-14 acts as a signal to the relay strains which can be linked to another transistor cell, much like in a traditional electronic circuit.
+Using no biological modification of the bacterium, researchers used pass transistor logic to print the various strains onto a flat surface, creating chains of 24 bacteria colonies in agar.
+Varying the pattern of bacteria printed creates different results, including multi-input logic, demultiplexer, full-adder, and half-adder.
+These five cell types can be scaled to create complex computational circuits equal to the calculations a modern-day smartphone is capable of.

+Pathogenic variants

 Includes P. a. pv. glysophilae (Pag) and P. a. pv. betae (Pab).

-Identification
+Culturing

 In the course of culture for identification, P. a. pv. gypsophilae can be cultured on trehalose.

+Metabolism

+Pantoea agglomerans SP1 is able to disproportionate elemental sulfur, as of 2026 the only known member of Pseudomonadota capable of microbial sulfur disproportionation (MSD).